-Project type: IoT Device // Client: Peter Mayer // Employer: Peter Mayer
+Project type: IoT Device // Client: Sazerac Distilleries // Employer: Peter Mayer Advertising

 The device was offered as a POC for one of our clients, Sazerac Distilleries.